Expected Monetary Value (EMV)

 According to the PMBOK “Expected monetary value analysis is a statistical concept that calculates the average outcomes when the future includes the scenarios that may or may not happen.”
 A lot of PMP aspirants find this concept difficult to understand.
 However the Expected monetary value (EMV) calculation involves a few simple mathematical calculations.
 In this article we will discuss the concept and analyze simple Expected monetary value (EMV) examples for better understanding.

-Probability and Impact in Expected Monetary Value (EMV)
+Probability and Impact

 Expected monetary value calculation relies on measuring the probability and impact of each risk .
 Probability refers to the possibility of occurrence of a condition or an event.

 For example, if you throw the dice, there is a 1/6 chance of showing the number three.
 Therefore in this case the probability of showing is three is 1/6.